szczyglis-dev/py-gpt/README.md

 Once the provider is saved, import its models from `Config -> Models -> Import`, or create/edit a model manually and select the custom provider from the provider list.
 Model-specific `API base` / `API key` values in the Models Editor, when provided, override the custom provider values for that model.

-## How to use local or non-GPT models
+## How to use local or other models

 ### Gemma 4, Qwen 3.6, Llama 4, Mistral, DeepSeek, Bielik, gpt-oss, and other local models